General Steps for Creating a Connection

 In Looker, go to the Admin panel’s Connection page.
 If you are in a trial, typically you won’t have any connections on that page.

 Click New Database Connection to start setting up the connection to the database.
-You can see explanations for each field on the New Connection page in the Adding Connections section of the Connections documentation page.
+You can see explanations for each field on the New Connection page in the Connections Settings section of the Connecting Looker to Your Database documentation page.
 In general, you specify:

 - The name you want to use to refer to the connection